mattcroat/joy-of-code/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

 I want you to note `"type": "module"` that means we're using [ES modules](https://nodejs.org/api/esm.html) (`import thing from 'thing'` syntax which you don't have to think about right now but it's good to know 😅).

 **svelte.config.js**
-SvelteKit config where you can also add plugins.
+SvelteKit config where you can add preprocessors, adapters and change Kit options.

 **tsconfig.json**
 The config for the TypeScript compiler that's already set up for you.

+**vite.config.js**
+Vite config where you can add Vite plugins and configure Vite.

 There's some other unimportant configuration files you're not going to touch besides `.gitignore` and `.prettierrc`.